VagelisKalimeris/Test-Go-RestApi/README.md

 - Potential bugs.
 Search for `Not sure if its a BUG`.
 - Possible improvements Search for `Problem here is`.

-Please read the `reason` comments for explanations.
+Please read the `reason` comments for further explanations.

 [token]: https://gorest.co.in/my-account/access-tokens